 - BUSY - this is the e-Ink busy detect pin, and is optional if you don't want to connect the pin (in which case the code will just wait an approximate number of seconds)

-The FeatherWing version is a little more compact but has just about the same pins as the breakout
+The FeatherWing eInk Display and eInk Feather Friend are a little more compact but have just about the same pins as the breakout

 - SPI MOSI/MISO/SCK are on the FeatherWing SPI connection pads